 Chickpea shelling and peeling technology are widely applied in chickpea processing machines & production lines.
 In processing steps, machines with this optimized technology can satisfy medium, large scale production.

 1 Sorting, shelling and peeling steps

 After grading, the uniformed chickpea will get husked by chickpea shelling machine.
-With machine, you just need to put chickpea in the feed inlet and it will be shelled & separated automatically.
-As for different scales of processing factories, machines in different capacity of 200-300 kg/h, 300-500 kg/h and 1000 kg/h can be customized.
+With the machine, you just need to put chickpea in the feed inlet and it will be shelled & separated automatically.
+As for different scales of processing factories, machines in the different capacity of 200-300 kg/h, 300-500 kg/h and 1000 kg/h can be customized.
 What’s more, the rotary, roller and roll gap are all adjustable which can shell different kinds of chickpea.
 After shelling, the chickpea shells can be collected for further processing into animal feed.

-Please pay note to: another gravity separator for shells & kernels is also for sale which can separate effectively with low consumption.
+Please pay note to another gravity separator for shells & kernels is also for sale which can separate effectively with low consumption.